withtyped/withtyped/README.md

 ### A typed RESTful router

-Guard input and output with your favorite validation library (Zod, Yup, Joi, whatsoever):
+Guard input and output with Zod:

 #### Router with server